VanessaIvarra/credit-risk-classification/README.md

  - Make predictions on testing data labels by using the testing feature data and the fitted model.
  - Evaluate the model's performance by generating a confusion matrix and classification report.

+## Results

+This section describes the results of the machine learning model used for the activity:

+* Machine Learning Model 1 - **Logistic Regression**:

+Below are the key results that can be drawn from the results computed by the Logistic Regression model that was performed on the original fitted data:

+  * This model does a good job in predicting both the healthy and the high-risk loans.

+  * This model has a precision score of 100% for the healthy loans and 84% for the high-risk loans.
+This again can be attributed to the imbalance in the data.
+The precision scores imply that the healthy loans were classified correctly as positive 100% of the times.
+However, for the high-risk loans, the classification was correct only 85% of the times.

+  * This model has a recall score of 99% for the healthy loans and 91% for the high-risk loans.
+The scores imply that for all the instances where the loans were actually healthy, 99% of the times they were classified correctly.
+However, for all the instances where the loans were actually high-risk, they were classified correctly 91% of the times.